Siege of Antioch: Background

-After the Byzantine Empire reconquered Antioch in 969 a programme of fortification building was undertaken in the surrounding area to secure the gains.
+After the Byzantine Empire reconquered Antioch in 969, a programme of fortification building was undertaken in the surrounding area to secure the gains.
 As part of this, a citadel was built on Mount Silpius in Antioch.
-High enough to be separate from the city below, historian Hugh Kennedy opined that it "[relied] on inaccessibility as its main defence".
-At its fall to Seljuk dynasty in 1085, Antioch was the last Byzantine fortification in Syria.
+High enough to be separate from the city below, historian Hugh Kennedy opines that it "[relied] on inaccessibility as its main defence".
+At its fall to the Seljuk dynasty in 1085, Antioch was the last Byzantine fortification in Syria.
 Yaghi-Siyan was made Governor of Antioch in 1087 and held the position when the crusaders arrived in 1097.

-Yaghi-Siyan was aware of the approaching crusader army as it marched through Anatolia in 1097; the city stood between the crusaders and Palestine.
+Yaghi-Siyan was aware of the approaching Crusader army as it marched through Anatolia in 1097; the city stood between the Crusaders and Palestine.
 Though under Turkish control, the majority of Antioch's inhabitants were Christians.
-Yaghi-Siyan had previously been tolerant of the Christian populace, however that changed as the crusaders approached.
-To prepare for their arrival he imprisoned the Eastern Orthodox Patriarch of Antioch, John the Oxite, turned St Paul's Cathedral into a stable and expelled many leading Christians from the city.
-Yaghi-Siyan then sent out appeals for help: his request was turned down by Ridwan of Aleppo because of personal animosity, however Yaghi-Siyan was more successful in his approaches to other nobles in the region and Duqaq of Damascus, Toghtekin, Kerbogha, the sultans of Baghdad and Persia, and the emir of Homs all agreed to send reinforcements.
-Meanwhile, back in Antioch Yaghi-Siyan began stockpiling supplies in anticipation of a siege.
+Yaghi-Siyan had previously been tolerant of the Christian populace, however that changed as the Crusaders approached.
+To prepare for their arrival he imprisoned the Eastern Orthodox Patriarch of Antioch, John the Oxite, turned St Peter's Cathedral into a stable and expelled many leading Christians from the city.
+Yaghi-Siyan then sent out appeals for help: his request was turned down by Ridwan of Aleppo because of personal animosity, however Yaghi-Siyan was more successful in his approaches to other nobles in the region: Duqaq of Damascus, Toghtekin, Kerbogha, the sultans of Baghdad and Persia, and the emir of Homs all agreed to send reinforcements.
+Meanwhile, Yaghi-Siyan began stockpiling supplies in anticipation of a siege.

-Knowing they had to capture Antioch, the crusaders considered how best to go about the task.
+Knowing they had to capture Antioch, the Crusaders considered how best to go about the task.
 Attrition suffered during the army's long journey across Anatolia meant the leaders considered leaving an assault until reinforcements arrived in spring.
-Tatikios, the Byzantine advisor to the crusade, suggested adopting tactics similar to those used by the Byzantines themselves when they moved to capture Antioch in 968.
+Tatikios, the Byzantine advisor to the crusade, suggested adopting tactics similar to those used by the Byzantines when they moved to capture Antioch in 968.
 They had installed themselves at Baghras some 12 mi away and from there conducted a blockade of the city by cutting off its lines of communication.
 Raymond IV, Count of Toulouse, was alone in advocating assaulting the city.
-In the end, the crusaders chose to advance on Antioch and establish a siege close to Antioch.
+In the end, the Crusaders chose to advance on Antioch and establish a siege close to Antioch.